stackpress/lib/docs/Events.md

 The RouteEmitter instance to allow method chaining.

-#### Using Other RouteEmitters
+### 4.3.
+Using Other RouteEmitters

-The following example shows how to merge routes from another router.
+The following example shows how to merge routes from another router for modular route organization.

 ```typescript
 const apiRouter = new RouteEmitter();